Send out a Press Release if you want to notify the media of a news worthy project.

 [School/Organization] Makes [City/Town/Community/Local Leader] Internationally Known as Part of

-International CyberFair -- Kids Empowering Communities to Prepare for the Future
+International CyberFair -- Youth Empowering Communities to Remember the Past, Create the Present, Inspire the Future

-Endorsed by the White House, the contest encourages students to become ambassadors for their communities, conducting research, working with community members and using technology tools to publish a website that displays their learning.
-Touted as the largest international cyber event for schools, the annual contest involves more than two million students from 45,500 schools across 115 countries.
+This annual program encourages students to become ambassadors for their communities, conducting research, working with community members and using technology tools to publish a website that displays their learning.
+Touted as the largest international cyber event for schools, the annual contest involves more than 5.5 million students from 50,500 schools across 115 countries.
 [School/Organization Name] is participating in the category of [Category Name].

 [This paragraph should include specific information about your page.
 Which class participated?
 Which category did they pick?
 Why was it important to them?
 Any funny stories about the process....any pertinent information...how many people have seen the site?
 Let the press know it was something done locally, which has achieved global exposure.]